BTFitti/PersonalWebsite/README.md

 # Personal Website
 ###  I made the perfect combination of things i love the most: Programming and Persona 5 Royal.
 <p> Developing this portfolio was such a good experience of making mistakes, learning from them, being able to search for improvements for my application, learn new things and use a lot of my creativity to develop something that im proud of. </p>

+### If you are a Persona fan like me, i've hidden two secrets in this website, hope you find it ^^

 https://github.com/user-attachments/assets/f48ed173-0f8d-4d7e-ac44-6c256f447350